ruby-hyperloop/ruby-hyperloop.io/docs/ref-03-component-specs.md

 end
 ```

 Why would this happen?
-Most likey there is integration between new React.rb components and other data structures being maintained outside of React.rb, and so we have to do some explicit comparisions to detect the state change.
+Most likey there is integration between new Reactrb components and other data structures being maintained outside of Reactrb, and so we have to do some explicit comparisions to detect the state change.

 Note that `should_component_update?` is not called for the initial render or when `force_update!` is used.

 > Note to react.js readers.
-Essentially React.rb assumes components are "well behaved" in the sense that all state changes
+Essentially Reactrb assumes components are "well behaved" in the sense that all state changes
 > will be explicitly declared using the state update ("!") method when changing state.
 This gives similar behavior to a
 > "pure" component without the possible performance penalties.
 > To achieve the standard react.js behavior add this line to your class `def should_component_update?; true; end`